Ottoman Turkish Language A

 - Module Code:

 - Year of study:

-A first course in classical Ottoman Turkish (16th-19th centuries), involving study of the principal orthographic and grammatical features through detailed comparison of style and usage in selected texts.
+A first module in classical Ottoman Turkish (16th-19th centuries), involving study of the principal orthographic and grammatical features through detailed comparison of style and usage in selected texts.

 Successful completion of Intensive Turkish language (T1) or equivalent standard in Turkish.